Keyboard shortcuts

 “I am smaller than you.
 (I am small in comparison to you.)”

-A comparative argument can be combined with the distributive determiner su to form a superlative:
+A comparative argument can be combined with the distributive determiner to form a superlative:

 sɴsᴄᴏᴍᴘeachothersʙᴊIsmall